11 Benefits of Using a POS System

 - Inventory tracking: Most POS systems, like Shopify, track both online and in-person sales of inventory items so you know exactly how many items you have and when you need to order.

 - BOPIS (Buy Online, Pick Up In-store): Buying online to pick up in-store has skyrocketed as a feature.
-It grew 106% in 2020 (and another 10% in 2021) because of COVID; over half of shoppers said they will continue to use it for convenience.
+It grew 106% in 2020 (and another 10% in 2021) because of COVID.
+Over half of shoppers said they continue to use it for convenience.
 Most POS systems are providing this capability.

 - Food orders: Most restaurant POS systems allow you to integrate with delivery systems like DoorDash.
 The best systems can also feed online orders directly to your POS or kitchen display system according to the priority you set.

-A study by GlobalPayments found that over half of all merchants are planning to expand payment methods in 2022.
-These include adding digital wallets (60%), taking QR code payments (60%), and accepting digital invoicing (51%).
+A study by GlobalPayments found that over half of all merchants had plans to expand payment methods in 2022.
+This includes adding digital wallets (60%), taking QR code payments (60%), and accepting digital invoicing (51%).
 In fact, by 2023, digital wallets are expected to account for 30% of POS payments.
 Most POS systems are already on top of these trends.

 6. Boosts Revenue